Ghrind/hydra/README.md

 Also, I should write more test :shame:

+## Installation

+You'll need to install the dependencies using `shards install`

+You'll also need the development libraries for libtermbox.

+Example for Manjaro:

+    yaourt -S termbox-git

 ## Example application

 You can run [file_manager.cr](examples/file_manager.cr) in order to see the library in action.